 Anno has no relation to the Princes of Brunschweig, as wrote it an historian, and none with the free and playful chivalry of the German Empire.
 As Bart, Salza and Wüllersleben, he came from a family of bailiffs from Landgrave in Thuringia, of which the city of Sangerhausen was probably the principal domain.

-We know only few things about his family, even if Jutta von Sangerhausen, venerated as the angel of Chełmno were his parent.
-Some people consider her as the sister or the mother of the future Grand Master.
+We know only few things about his family, even if Jutta von Sangerhausen(1), venerated as the angel of Chełmża were his parent.

-After a few years of relative peace, Samogitians attacked Livonia with the help of Lithuanian King Mendoga (Mindaugas).
-In September 1260 in Prussia, all the tribes revolted against the Order and Aleksander Newski, prince of Novgorod, left the city of Psków to besiege the Teutonic castle of Dorpat.
+After a few years of relative peace, Samogitians attacked Livonia with the help of Lithuanian King Mindaugas(4).
+In September 1260 in Prussia, all the tribes revolted against the Order and Alexander Nevski(5), prince of Novgorod, left the city of Psków to besiege Dorpat(6).
 All those oppressed by the Teutonics attacked them and the Order narrowly escaped this onslaught.
 It lost most of its castles and kept only those along the rivers and the cove of the Vistule.

 To save the Order in mortal danger, Anno von Sangerhausen launched a diplomatic offensive across Europe and especially at the papal court, where he managed to obtain the summons by pope Urbain IV of all Crusaders across Central Europe.
 The Pope requested their assistance in fighting the pagans of the North, and even offers absolution to all who committed offences in their country if they helped the Teutonic Knights.
 Thanks to this call, Anno was able to quickly return to Prussia in January 1263 with a sizeable troop of cavalry particularly from the Rhineland.